X-LANCE/VoiceFlow-TTS/README.md

 # VoiceFlow: Efficient Text-to-Speech with Rectified Flow Matching
-> This is the official implementation of [VoiceFlow](https://arxiv.org/abs/2309.05027).
+> This is the official implementation of our ICASSP 2024 paper [VoiceFlow](https://arxiv.org/abs/2309.05027).

 ![traj](resources/traj.png)